 (C) whether compliance was continuous or intermittent;

-(D) the identification of the method(s) or other means used by the owner and operator for determining the compliance status with each term and condition during the certification period; these methods shall include the methods and means required under 40 CFR Part 70.6(a)(3); and
+(D) the identification of the methods or other means used by the owner and operator for determining the compliance status with each term and condition during the certification period; these methods shall include the methods and means required in 40 CFR Part 70.6(a)(3); and

 (4) that all compliance certifications be submitted to EPA as well as to the Division.

 History Note: Authority G.S.
 143‑215.3(a)(1); 143‑215.65; 143‑215.66; 143‑215.107(a)(10); 143‑215.108;

 Temporary Rule Eff.
 March 8, 1994 for a period of 180 days or until the permanent rule is effective, whichever is sooner;

 Eff.
 July 1, 1994;

 Amended Eff.
 July 1, 1996;